steinbergmedia/vstgui/BREAKING_CHANGES.md

 most recent updates.
 Users can navigate through the document, select the relevant version, and begin applying the necessary modifications to their code.

+### Version 4.xx

+- When compiling with the **VSTGUI_ENABLE_DEPRECATED_METHODS=0** flag, the SharedPointer constructor is marked explicit.
+Consequently, your code must be adapted in situations where a shared pointer is assigned from a naked pointer.
+- Changed ```IDraggingSession``` and related callback methods to use const references instead of pointers
+- ```COffscreenContext::getBitmap()``` returns a ```SharedPointer<CBitmap>``` now instead of a naked pointer
+- The following methods now take a ```SharedPointer<CBitmap>``` instead of a naked pointer and their getter methods return also a ```SharedPointer<CBitmap>``` now:
+	* CView::setBackground
+	* CView::setDisabledBackground
+	* CVUMeter::setOnBitmap
+	* CVUMeter::setOffBitmap
+	* CTextButton::setIcon
+	* CTextButton::setIconHighlighted
+	* CKnob::setHandleBitmap
+	* CSlider::setHandle
+	* CAnimationSplashScreen::setSplashBitmap
+	* COptionMenu::setIcon
+	* CParamDisplay::drawBack
+	* CTabView::addTab
+- All constructors having CBitmaps as arguments now take them as a SharedPointer too.

 ### Version 4.14

 - In CParamDisplay::drawPlatformText(..) the string argument changed from IPlatformString to UTF8Text